 Commuter students may view the on-campus course schedule.

 Course descriptions are available in syllabi.
 To view syllabi, select Course Preview and hover your mouse over the Course Menu link near the top of the page.
 Start and end dates are shown for each course.

 Course descriptions are available in the syllabus.
 To view syllabi, select Course Preview and hover your mouse over the Course Menu near the top of the page.

 This list represents typical or planned offerings.
 Instructors may change.
-Courses and instructors will be confirmed when the Office of the Registrar posts the official Spring 2016 schedule.
+Courses and instructors will be confirmed when the Office of the Registrar posts the official Spring 2016 schedule in mid-October.